Monkey Dory: Development

 In July 2021, it was announced that Rosemary Rodriguez would direct an episode of the series.

 Writing

 During the beginning of the episode, while the team is preparing for their mission, Adrian Chase asks if the headquarters have cable television, as he wants to watch the series Fargo.
-Due to the inconsistency of the episode's air date, executive producer Peter Safran explained that inside the DC Extended Universe, "It's Fargo's seventh season in the DCEU.
-Embrace the alternate reality."
+Due to the inconsistency of the episode's air date, executive producer Peter Safran explained that inside the DC Extended Universe (DCEU), "It's Fargo's seventh season in the DCEU.
+Embrace the alternate reality".

 Casting

 In December 2020, Christopher Heyerdahl joined the series in the recurring role of Captain Locke.

 Critical reception

 "Monkey Dory" received generally positive reviews from critics.
 Samantha Nelson of IGN gave the episode a "great" 8 out of 10 rating and wrote in his verdict, "The Butterfly conspiracy continues unfolding in Peacemaker Episode 5, which delivers a satisfying mix of plot, character development, and mayhem.
 Considering that it effectively involves three interlocking stories spread across genres, it's an impressive testament to James Gunn's writing and vision that everything is fitting together in such a satisfying and funny way."

 Jarrod Jones of The A.V.
 Club gave the episode a "B+" grade and wrote, "Peacemaker's extermination of the alien horde is the first display of unrestrained havoc we've seen from the character since his pissing contest with Bloodsport in The Suicide Squad, but the real shock of 'Monkey Dory' is that the brutality of Chris' massacre is matched and then wildly exceeded by none other than Economos himself."
 Alec Bojalad of Den of Geek gave the episode a 3.5 star rating out of 5 and wrote, "Even in a relatively 'down' episode, Peacemaker is one hell of a TV series to experience.
 Apparently audiences agree as at least one analytic firm has pegged it as the streaming world's most-watched show.
 Hopefully those viewers appreciated learning that Superman has a poop fetish and Poison's preferred pronouns are 'long live rock' this week."